 ✓ Ownership strategy matters as much as vehicle selection when managing total cost.

-For real-world examples, see in-depth Vehicle Reviews (insert link) that analyze ownership experience beyond initial impressions.
+For real-world examples, see in-depth Vehicle Reviews that analyze ownership experience beyond initial impressions.

 The real cost of owning a car is the sum of every expense incurred from the day of purchase to the day it leaves ownership.
 Focusing on only one factor—price, fuel economy, or reliability—creates an incomplete picture.